fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 This article is for IT administrators and IT professionals planning to enable Short Message Service (SMS) for their tenant in Microsoft’s Teams Admin Center (TAC).

-Before you start, review prerequisite knowledge referenced in the following articles: [Setting up SMS in TAC](sms-setup-brand-and-campaign.md)

 ## Overview

 Microsoft Teams supports sending and receiving Simple Messaging Service (SMS) text messages within Teams Chat.